 - Insurance card (if you plan to use insurance)

-- Co-pay or payment for your visit (money orders and credit cards only).
+- Co-pay or payment for your visit.
 Please note if you are using a credit card with someone else’s name on it, that person must be present during the transaction.
-At this time we are not accepting cash, we apologize for any inconvenience.
 If you have questions about forms of payment, please call our office at 1800-230-PLAN.

 - If you are a minor, bring your original birth certificate in addition to your photo ID.
 Photo IDs can include a current school year ID (or badge) or a government issued photo ID.
 Parents or legal guardians must be present with their government or state issued photo ID.
 Legal guardians require additional paperwork, please call our office for details at 1-800-230-PLAN.

 - List of medications